Increasing young people’s access to consistent support to reduce suicide and improve mental health.

 Our Purpose.

-Our purpose is to improve lives by increasing access to preventative digital health support for young people.
+Our purpose is to improve lives and reduce suicide by increasing access to consistent digital health support for young people.

 Why?
 Because 74% of young people who die by suicide have had absolutely no contact with mental health services [NCISH, 2017].